-12 Steps for Conducting a Successful Social Media Audit
+Are You Web 3.0 Ready?
+12 Steps For A Successful Social Media Audit

 7. Competitive Social Media Review

-Compare your brand’s social media channels with at least two competitors or like-minded brand.
+Compare your brand’s social media channels with at least two competitors or like-minded brands.

 Create a spreadsheet and make notations of: